testing-library/react-hooks-testing-library/docs/api-reference.md

 ### `wait` Options

-The async utilities accepts the following options:
+The async utilities accept the following options:

 #### `timeout`